psychoinformatics-de/studyforrest-www/src/content/pages/about.rst

 from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by acquisition and incorporation of new data.

-For questions and inquiries, feel free to email us `info@studyforrest.org
+For questions and inquiries, please email us at `info@studyforrest.org
 <mailto:info@studyforrest.org?subject=studyforrest.org>`_.

-This website is maintained by the `Psychoinformatics lab
+This website is maintained by the `Psychoinformatics Lab
 <http://www.ipsy.ovgu.de/ipsy/en/psychoinformatics.html>`_ at the
 Otto-von-Guericke University Magdeburg, Germany.